Mkikii/Event-Management-Company-Website/README.md

 ### Deleting a Client's Details.
 - Deleting a client's details is done simply by clicking on the delete button on a client's name.

+    **NOTE: THE WEBSITE MAY TAKE SOME TIME TO SHOWCASE THE DATA.
+IF YOU SEE AN ALERT AT THE TOP JUST CLICK OKAY AND GIVE IT TIME.**

 ## Local use
 If you would like to use my code you'll need:
 - Understanding of using the terminal and Firm understanding of HTML, CSS, and JavaScript.